Kasani Gnaneshwar Mudiraj: Career

 He served as chairman of Ranga Reddy Zila Parishad representing Telugu Desam Party from 2001 to 2006.

-In 2007, Gnaneshwar was elected to Andhra Pradesh Legislative Council from the Assembly quota as an independent supported by ten Telangana Rashtra Samithi rebel MLAs.
+In 2007, Gnaneshwar was elected to Andhra Pradesh Legislative Council from the Assembly quota as an independent supported by ten Bharat Rashtra Samithi rebel MLAs.

 He resigned from Telugu Desam Party (TDP), following differences with another party leader Tulla Devender Goud.
 In August 2007, he launched his own political party, named Mana Party, which claims to be representative of over 90 BC castes in Andhra Pradesh.

 In 2009, he unsuccessfully contested the assembly election from Quthbullapur constituency, gained 23430 votes for Mana Party.
 Later, he entered into an alliance with Chiranjeevi's Praja Rajyam Party and contested 2009 general election from Chevella (Lok Sabha constituency), received 19996 votes.
 He is Prajakutami candidate in 2018 Telangana Legislative Assembly election, contesting on the Indian National Congress ticket from Secunderabad (Assembly constituency) and lost the election.

 In 2022, he again joined back into the Telugu Desam Party in the presence of the party president and former Chief Minister of Andhra Pradesh, N. Chandrababu Naidu.

 On November 4, 2022, Kasani was appointed as the President of the Telugu Desam Party (TDP), Telangana unit.
 He took charge as the president of Telugu Desam Party, Telangana on November 10, 2022.

+However again on 30 October 2023, just before the 2023 Telangana polls he resigned from TTDP president post as well as from TDP membership by criticising the decision of TDP supremo Chandra Babu Naidu not to contest the Telangana polls.